Jyohuuuu/STADVDB_MCO2_GROUPC/README.md

 ## BEFORE STARTING

 ```
-Make sure you have an .env varaible in the backend folder
+Make sure you have an .env varaible in the backend folder, if not the defaults will run

 .env contents
 DB_HOST=localhost